 The only card type you must use is an American Express card.

 Pay with any darn Amex card you want (and anyone’s Amex card, even).
-Personally, I use my Platinum Card from American Express (learn more) because it earns 5X per dollar spent directly with airlines.
+Personally, I use my Platinum Card from American Express (See Rates and Fees) because it earns 5X per dollar spent directly with airlines.

 Can I Pay with SkyMiles?